OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-17.md

 ## 2 Samuel 17:4

-And the advice seemed right in the eyes of Absalom and all the elders of Israel.
+Absalom and all the elders of Israel found the advice agreeable.

 ---